 The curator comments ‘… it was placed in the Temple of Ishtar Sharrat-niphi….designed to remind the goddess Ishtar of the king’s piety.
 The king’s hair and beard are shown worn long in the fashion of the Assyrian court at this time.
 It has been suggested the Assyrians used false hair and beards, as the Egyptians sometimes did, but there is no evidence for this.

-Unique objects such as this statue will come from The British Museum’s own impressive collection of ancient Assyrian works, showcased alongside collections of the History Museum of Armenia, Yerevan; the Musée du Louvre, Paris; the Vorderasiatisches Museum, in Berlin; the State Hermitage Museum, St Petersburg; the Museo Gregoriano Etrusco, Musei Vaticani, Vatican City; and the Cyprus Museum, Nicosia.
+Unique objects such as this statue will come from the museum’s impressive collection of ancient Assyrian works, showcased alongside collections of the History Museum of Armenia, Yerevan; the Musée du Louvre, Paris; the Vorderasiatisches Museum, in Berlin; the State Hermitage Museum, St Petersburg; the Museo Gregoriano Etrusco, Musei Vaticani, Vatican City; and the Cyprus Museum, Nicosia.

 Many of these remarkable objects have never travelled to the UK before.